eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 - `ACME_EMAIL` is the email address Let's Encrypt will use to communicate with you.
 This need not be the same address as your DNS provider's account.

 Optionally, you can change the names that services are reachable under, and adjust CNAMEs to match.
 These are the `_HOST` variables.

+## Separating beacon and validator client

+Traefik, or the Let's Encrypt certificate it generates, could be used to separate beacon and validator client: The beacon would be reachable, TLS-encrypted, over the Internet, and the validator client would be on a separate machine.
+This is not a typical solo staking setup, and so this has not been implemented in eth2-docker.
+If even a single person can benefit from this setup, we will support it.
+Please get in touch via [Discord](https://discord.gg/fWRKvtrm9X) if that's you.